 Light, sound, water…action!
 Learn while you play in this bright, high-energy gallery that positively teems with activity.
 Squeals of delight fill the air as you move from station to station dancing on drums, launching parachutes, floating balls down the fantastic water table, and making music by waving your hands over multi-coloured lights.

 Whether you start here or come out for a break partway through your visit, the Ken Spencer Science Park is the place to go to renew your sense of belonging to the living world.
-Take a moment to breathe in some fresh air, catch one of our outdoor science shows, test your limits in our risky play area, or say hello to our hens.
+Take a moment to breathe in some fresh air, test your limits in our risky play area, or say hello to our hens.

 Come learn about the scientific process in the most hands-on way possible: by being part of it!
 In our Living Lab, an exciting partnership between Science World and the Department of Psychology at the University of British Columbia, researchers lead infants, older children, and adolescents through fun, age-appropriate activities designed to measure aspects of their cognitive development.

 Bend your mind and challenge your brain!
 Have loads of baffling fun in our illusions area, where nothing is as it seems.
 Over at the puzzle tables, you can test your smarts and skills by tackling dozens of fun, challenging puzzles and games.
 You’ll give your brain an exhilarating workout!

 Shhh!
 Tarantula sleeping!
 Time slows in this quiet gallery, where animals, trees, crystals, and fossils are gathered in an awe-inspiring array of nature’s wonders.
 Get up close and personal with one of our gigantic Madagascar Hissing Cockroaches.
 Search: Sara Stern Gallery will take you on a journey through the wonder of nature, from the majestic to the microscopic, from long ago to now.